LukeLIN-web/distrubuted-ML-system/week report/week report 8.11-8.18.md

 "seq2seq", 384M

-Secondly, I studied bandwidth,  bandwidth depends on bus.  v100 uses NVLINK2.0  which has 300GB/s bandwith channels.
+Secondly, I studied bandwidth,  bandwidth depends on bus.  v100 uses NVLINK2.0  which has 300GB/s bandwidth channels.
 PCI-e 3.0 bandwidth = 16GB/s.

-Thirdly, I studied two architeture.
+Thirdly, I studied two architecture.

-When we use PS architecture,  PS communicate with workers.
-The bottleneck is often  CPU.
+When we use PS architecture,  PS communicates with workers.
+The bottleneck is often the CPU.

-PS needs receive all gradient and send all new parameters.
-If we have multiple ps , each ps saves partial parameters.
+PS needs to receive all gradients and send all new parameters.
+If we have multiple ps, each ps saves partial parameters.
 $$
 time = throughout /bandwidth \\
 throughout= 2 * 4bytes * gradientNum* workerNum \\